 (8) maintain records in any media or by any process that accurately reproduces the actual document.

 (1) Where a replacement is involved in the transaction, the replacing insurer shall:

 (a) verify that the required forms are received and are in compliance with this rule;

 (b) with respect to an electronically completed notice, the replacing insurer shall send a printed copy of the electronically executed notice to the applicant within five business days of the date the notice is received by the company;

 (c) notify any other existing insurer that may be affected by the proposed replacement within five business days of receipt of a completed application indicating replacement or when the replacement is identified if not indicated on the application, and mail a copy of the available illustration or the policy summary for the proposed policy or disclosure document for the proposed contract within five business days of a request from an existing insurer;

-(d) be able to produce copies of the notification regarding replacement required in Subsection R590- 93-4(2), indexed by producer, for at least five years or until the next regular examination by the insurance department of a company's state of domicile, whichever is later; and
+(d) be able to produce copies of the notice regarding replacement required in Subsection 31A-22- 429(2), indexed by producer, for at least five years or until the next regular examination by the insurance department of a company's state of domicile, whichever is later; and